react-native-webview/react-native-webview/docs/Reference.md

 **Load uri**

 - `uri` (string) - The URI to load in the `WebView`.
 Can be a local or remote file, and can be changed with React state or props to navigate to a new page.
 - `method` (string) - The HTTP Method to use.
 Defaults to GET if not specified.
-On Android, the only supported methods are GET and POST.
+On Android and Windows, the only supported methods are GET and POST.
 - `headers` (object) - Additional HTTP headers to send with the request.
 On Android, this can only be used with GET requests.
 See the [Guide](Guide.md#setting-custom-headers) for more information on setting custom headers.
 - `body` (string) - The HTTP body to send with the request.
 This must be a valid UTF-8 string, and will be sent exactly as specified, with no additional encoding (e.g. URL-escaping or base64) applied.
-On Android, this can only be used with POST requests.
+On Android and Windows, this can only be used with POST requests.

 **Static HTML**